Abuyama Kofun: Overview

-According to the radiographic image analysis, the preserved remains had a strong bone structure and an athletic body, with the so-called pitcher's elbow.
+In 1982, when the seismic observatory was demolished, these old files were discovered.
+A 1987 analysis revealed that the deceased had a strong bone structure and an athletic body, with the so-called pitcher's elbow.
 The cause of death was complications from injuries to the vertebral column and lumbar vertebrae sustained from a fall, as if from horseback or a high ground.
 The injury is thought to have left the lower body paralyzed and could have caused secondary complications such as pneumonia or urinary tract infection.
 The cause of death matches that of Kamatari's, who is recorded to have died from a fall from horseback.

+The distribution of gold threads was determined to have been from the embroidery thread for a taishokkan woven kanmuri, which could have been used only by a noble of the highest rank.
+Together with the lacquered coffins and the glass-ball pillows, it was concluded that it is highly likely that the tomb was that of the 7th century statesman and aristocrat Fujiwara no Kamatari.

+In 1989, the area around the burial mound was developed as a historic park.

 In October 2014, the Ibaraki City Education Committee announced that ancient sen bricks discovered at the Higashinara site in Ibaraki, Osaka match the bricks found in Abuyama Kofun.
 The site is believed to have been the location of Mishima Betsugyō, a villa where Kamatari stayed before the Isshi Incident which triggered the Taika Reform of 645 CE.

-Abuyama Kofun was designated a National Historic Site of Japan on August 30, 1983.